Squalalah/SCPSL-SCP-181/README.md

 # Installation

 - Move "SCP181Event.dll" in "sm_plugins" server's folder.
-- Launch the server once to initialize the plugin's config (squal_plugins_conf/181.txt)
+- Launch the server and enjoy !
+Don't forget to add the config lines in the config.txt of your server.

 # SCP-181's probabilities modification